-- Is it based on fact or opinion?
+Is it based on fact or opinion?

-- What evidence is there?
+What evidence is there?

-- Is this thought helpful?
+Is this thought helpful?

-- Is there another way of looking at it?
+Is there another way of looking at it?

-- How might someone else see it?
+How might someone else see it?

-- What advice would you give someone else?
+What advice would you give someone else?

-Look in your Welcome Booklet (there is also a copy on the website), and on the website.
-What support is available to you at National Academy?
+Look in your Welcome Booklet (there is also a copy on the PowerPoint provided.
+What support in available to you at National Academy?
+Making New Friends When you join National Academy, you will meet pupils from Several pupils are the only one form their primary school opportunities to make friends.
+What, for you, makes a good friend?
+What can you do to help you make new friends?
+My ideal friend.
+Use the outline to make a profile for your ideal friend.

-Making New Friends
+Making New Friends: Tips